Multiscale Fusion for Abnormality Detection and Localization of Distributed Parameter Systems: Conclusion

 \begin{IEEEbiography}[{ }]{Han-Xiong Li} (Fellow, IEEE) received the B.E. degree in aerospace engineering from the National University of Defense Technology, Changsha, China, in 1982, the M.E. degree in electrical engineering from the Delft University of Technology, Delft, The Netherlands, in 1991, and the Ph.D. degree in electrical engineering from the University of Auckland, Auckland, New Zealand, in 1997.

-He is a professor in the Department of Systems Engineering, City University of Hong Kong.
-He has a broad experience in both academia and industry.
-He has authored 3 books and about 20 patents, and published more than 250 SCI journal papers with H-index 55 (web of science).
-His current research interests include process modeling and control, system intelligence, distributed parameter systems, and battery management system.
+He is a Chair professor in the Department of Systems Engineering, City University of Hong Kong.
+He has broad experience in both academia and industry.
+He has authored 3 books and about 20 patents, and published more than 250 SCI journal papers with H-index 58 (web of science).
+His current research interests include process modeling and control, system intelligence, distributed parameter systems, and battery management systems.

 Dr. Li serves as Associate Editor for IEEE Transactions on SMC: System, and was associate editor for IEEE Transactions on Cybernetics (2002-2016) and IEEE Transactions on Industrial Electronics (2009-2015).
 He was awarded the Distinguished Young Scholar (overseas) by the China National Science Foundation in 2004, a Chang Jiang professorship by the Ministry of Education, China in 2006, and a national professorship in China Thousand Talents Program in 2010.
 He serves as a distinguished expert for Hunan Government and China Federation of Returned Overseas Chinese.
 He is a Fellow of the IEEE. \end{IEEEbiography}